dwarvesf/brainery/memo/Forward Engineering November  2023.md

   - passwordless
 title: November Forward Engineering 2023
 date: 2023-11-30
-description: This month, we have focused on revamping how we learn, familiarize, and work with tech.
+description: We have focused on revamping how we learn, familiarize, and work with tech.
 We are excited to announce that we have updated our Forward Engineering to better reflect the feedback and insights from our Labs team, Operations Team, and Consulting Team.
 authors:
   - thanh
   - monotykamary
-menu: memo
+menu: labs
 toc: false
 notice:
 type: memo